melasistema/redis-blog/README.md

 *   **Manage Posts:**
     *   View a paginated list of all blog posts.
     *   Responsive table design for optimal viewing on all screen sizes.
+    *   **Edit Posts:** Modify existing blog posts with a web-based editor, including Markdown support for content.
-    *   (Future: Create, Edit, Delete posts directly from the UI).
+    *   **Delete Posts:** Securely remove blog posts directly from the UI.
 *   **Consistent Navigation:** Easy access back to the main dashboard and a clear logout option, available across all admin pages.

 This web-based interface complements the CLI tools, offering a convenient alternative for content management.